Reservoir Predictive Path Integral Control for Unknown Nonlinear Dynamics: Numerical Experiments

 Figure \ref{fig:control_cost_comparison} presents the distribution of time-integrated control costs across multiple random seeds, specifically measured as

 where $T$ is the terminal time step, here $T=400$.
 Both MPPI and UMPPI achieve substantial reductions in control cost compared to QPMPC, with UMPPI achieving the lowest average cost among the three.
 Specifically, UMPPI reduces control cost by approximately 63\% compared to QPMPC and by 7\% compared to MPPI.
-In terms of computation time, MPPI requires 0.034 seconds on average to compute control inputs, while UMPPI requires 0.046 seconds.
+This performance improvement can be attributed to UMPPI's ability to account for model uncertainty.
+By minimizing the expected cost over the distribution of ESN parameters, UMPPI generates control inputs that are robust to identification errors, avoiding aggressive actions that might be optimal for a nominal model but risky under uncertainty.
+As shown in \cref{tab:cost_time_comparison}, MPPI requires 0.030 seconds on average to compute control inputs, while UMPPI requires 0.044 seconds.
+Although UMPPI incurs a slight computational overhead due to the additional sampling of output weights, it remains sufficiently fast for online control with a control period of 0.1 seconds.
 Considering both control cost and computation time, UMPPI provides improved control performance over MPPI at the expense of only a modest increase in computation time.

-Figure \ref{fig:input_wavelet_transform} shows the continuous wavelet scalograms of the control inputs generated by each method.
-The analysis is confined to the first $6$ seconds of each input signal, with the frequency content at each step visualized.
-Both MPPI and UMPPI exhibit frequency components distributed over a considerably wider range than QPMPC, which is advantageous for capturing the dynamics of the system being identified.
-This occurs because MPPI, as a random-sampling-based control, inherently produces input signals containing a broad spectrum of frequencies.
-Moreover, around the area of $t<3~\si{s}$, the UMPPI input signal displays an even wider spread of frequency components compared to MPPI.
-UMPPI achieves this by injecting perturbations into the control input based on the identification accuracy of its output weight matrix.
-This behavior suggests an intrinsic mechanism within UMPPI that automatically balances exploration and exploitation.